near/docs/docs/2.develop/contracts/crosscontract.md

 ---
 id: crosscontract
 title: Cross-Contract Calls
-#sidebar_label: 📞 Cross-Contract Calls
 ---

-import {CodeBlock} from '@theme/CodeBlock' import {CodeTabs, Language, Github} from "@site/components/codetabs"
+import {CodeTabs, Language, Github} from '@site/src/components/codetabs'

 Cross-contract calls allow your contract to interact with other deployed contracts.
 This is useful for: